einat/nddrylliog-blog/working-with-me.md

 here is a little list of things to pay attention to:

   * **Take initiatives**.
-Usually written as *ask for forgiveness, not permission*, although between you and me, if you do not have to permission because you did not fuck up anything, that is even better.
+Usually written as *ask for forgiveness, not permission*, although between you and me, if you do not have to ask for forgiveness because you did not fuck up anything, that is even better.
 Do not ask me whether this or this would be a good idea and then stand legs crossed until I say yay or nay.
 I am not the holy spirit, often it is way more efficient to try it in branch (yay git), stage it